Orders of commutators and Products of conjugacy classes in finite groups: Introduction

-Glauberman originally proved his theorem for $p=2$ using the modular representation theory in \cite{Glauberman}.
-For odd primes, the result was independently established by Guralnick and Robinson \cite{GR} and by Artemovich \cite{Ar}.
+Glauberman \cite{Glauberman} originally proved his theorem for $p=2$ using the modular representation theory, so it does not depend on the classification of finite simple groups.
+For odd primes, the result was independently established by Guralnick and Robinson \cite{GR} and by Artemovich \cite{Ar}; both proofs use the classification of finite simple groups.
 We refer the readers to \cite{GTT} for various equivalent formulations of this theorem.
-As an application, Guralnick and Robinson proved the following generalization (\cite[Theorem D(ii)]{GR}): if $x\in G$ is an element of prime order $r$ and $p\neq r$ is a prime such that $[x,g]$ is a $p$-element for every $g\in G,$ then $x$ is central modulo $O_p(G)$.
+As an application, Guralnick and Robinson proved the following generalization (\cite[Theorem D(ii)]{GR}): if $x\in G$ is an element of prime order $r$ and $p\neq r$ is a prime such that $[x,g]$ is a $p$-element for every $g\in G,$ then $x$ is central modulo $\OB_p(G)$.
 We now present our first result, which generalizes several of the theorems discussed above.

 \begin{thm} Let $G$ be a finite group, let $x\in G$ and let $p$ be a prime.
-Then $[x,g]$ is a $p$-element for every $g\in G$ if and only if $x$ is central modulo $O_p(G)$. \end{thm}
+Then $[x,g]$ is a $p$-element for every $g\in G$ if and only if $x$ is central modulo $\OB_p(G)$. \end{thm}

 Theorem \ref{th:r-elements-commutators} generalizes both Theorem D(ii) in \cite{GR} and Theorem 1.4 in \cite{GM1}, as discussed earlier.
 First, if we take $x\in G$ to be an element of prime order $r\neq p$, then Theorem \ref{th:r-elements-commutators} yields directly Theorem D(ii) from \cite{GR}.
 Next, suppose $x\in G$ is a $p$-element and the commutator $[x,g]$ is a $p$-element for every $g\in G$, where $p$ is a prime.
-Then, by Theorem \ref{th:r-elements-commutators}, $\la x\ra O_p(G)$ is a normal $p$-subgroup of $G$.
-Since $O_p(G)$ is the largest normal $p$-subgroup of $G$, it follows that $\la x\ra O_p(G)=O_p(G)$ and hence $x\in O_p(G)$.
+Then, by Theorem \ref{th:r-elements-commutators}, $\la x\ra \OB_p(G)$ is a normal $p$-subgroup of $G$.
+Since $\OB_p(G)$ is the largest normal $p$-subgroup of $G$, it follows that $\la x\ra \OB_p(G)=\OB_p(G)$ and hence $x\in \OB_p(G)$.
 This recovers Theorem $1.4$ from \cite{GM1}.

-For the proof of Theorem \ref{th:r-elements-commutators}, a standard reduction argument allows us to reduce the proof of the theorem to the case where the group is almost simple.
+To prove Theorem \ref{th:r-elements-commutators}, we first reduce to the case in which the group is almost simple.
 To address this case, we require the following result, which is of independent interest.
 Recall that a finite group $G$ is called almost simple with socle $S$ if there exists a finite nonabelian simple group $S$ such that $S\unlhd G\leq \Aut(S)$.

 \begin{thm} Let $G$ be a finite almost simple group, let $x$ be a nontrivial element of $G$ and let $p$ be a prime.
 Then there exists $g\in G$ such that $[x,g]$ is a nontrivial $p'$-element. \end{thm}